youyoussfi/Bi-Level-SMC/README.md

 # - n: Number of observations
 # - nprocs: Number of cores used to run the algorithm
 # - N: Number of particles
-# - P: Length of the Markov chain
+# - P: Length of the Markov chains
 # - nruns: Number of runs
 # - approximation_method: Likelihood approximation method ('ALA' or 'LA')
 # - pi_ind: Parameter of the Bernoulli prior distribution for individual variables